OrderlyNetwork/oft-token/README.md

 # Orderly Token Contract

+> This project is to deploy ORDER token on Ethereum and its OFT version on other networks to enable the multi-chain token transfer within LayerZero V2 protocol.
+> Only OFT and Adapter contracts are under mainly development, the OrderSafe(Relayer) and OrderBox(Relayer) contracts are used to test the Cross-Chain token transfer and message relay.

 This project is built using Layerzero [dev-tool](https://github.com/LayerZero-Labs/devtools), which has integrated Hardhat and Foundry for development, testing and deployment.

 This repo contains the Orderly Token contract in native ERC20 standard and its cooresponding [OFT version](https://docs.layerzero.network/v2/developers/evm/oft/quickstart)to enable multi-chain token transfer within [LayerZero V2 protocol](https://github.com/LayerZero-Labs/LayerZero-v2).